prdoyle/bosk/README.md

 In the long run, we'll use the usual semantic versioning.

-For the 0.x.y releases, treat x as a major release number.

-For the 0.0.x releases, all bets are off, and no backward compatibility is guaranteed.
+For 0.x.y releases, all bets are off, and no backward compatibility is guaranteed.

+### Logo

+Logo was derived from this public-domain image: https://openclipart.org/detail/44023/small-trees-bushes

+Modified by Grady Johnson.